 I have compiled a list of resources for the blind, from my experience, which you can read here.

-I am determined to keep on spreading awareness and advocating for MOG-Ab disease and hope to put it on the map.
+I am determined to keep on spreading awareness and advocating for MOGAD and hope to put it on the map.
 I hope that more people learn about the disease as well as find a cure in the near future.